anewton1998/rdap_guide/src/README.md

 RDAP.
 However, it is intended to offer clearer text, more complete context, and more examples than one might find in the other sources.
 Additionally, this book will cover background, the ecosystem, and popular conventions that are not well documented in other places.
-This should aid developers and others involved in the efforts of implementing RDAP clients and servers.
+This should aid users, developers and others involved in the efforts of implementing RDAP clients and servers.

 ## Version